DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/SETUP/Trading partner.md

 The **Incoming documents** FastTab of the **Trading partners** page is discussed in detail in [Core trading partner setup - Incoming documents](../../CORE/Setup/Trading%20partners.md#incoming-documents)

-- Data entity: EDI Documents - Vendors
+- Data entity: EDI Documents - Warehouse

-### Vendors
+### Warehouse
-EDI trading partner information and Vendor documents can be viewed via FactBoxes available on the **All vendors** form.
+EDI trading partner information and 3PL documents can be viewed via FactBoxes available on the **Warehouses** form.
-These can be accessed by navigating to **Accounts payable > Vendors > All vendors**.
+These can be accessed by navigating to **Inventory management > Setup > Inventory breakdown > Warehouses**.

 ### Data entities

-- EDI Vendors
+- EDI Warehouses
-- EDI Documents - Vendors
+- EDI Documents - Warehouse